aretka/GNews-wepsite/README.md

 ## About this website

-This website utilized React for a front end part, bootstrap for responsive design, axios for fetching data. \nIt is divided into 3 sections:
+This website utilized React for a front end part, bootstrap for responsive design, axios for fetching data. <br/>It is divided into 3 sections:
 * Header
 * Articles
 * Footer